azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Procedure.md

 2. Solder on **C24, C25, C26, T2, T4, Q29, Q35, Q38, Q39, R61, R70, R101** from the *Transformer* and test points `FLY_OUT_A`, `PRI_FET_A` & `SEC_FET_A`.
 3. Check the flyback transformer outputs VDC at `FLY_OUT_A`.
 	- Run the Channel_A_Transformer1.cpp file.
  		- With the MCU, send a fixed PWM at 10kHz with a duty cycle of 25% on *A_DRIVE* and record the VDC at `FLY_OUT_A` (should be approximately 10.9V $\pm$ 2V) & record how long it takes for output to settle (call this *time1*).
 			- ***MAKE SURE THE DUTY CYCLE IS BELOW 50% ALWAYS***.
   			- Verify the frequency used has the expected VDC output, if not repeat with a different frequency increasing order of 10kHz.
 				- ***DO NOT GO ABOVE 50kHz!***.
 		- Verify one last time that `PRI_GND` and `A_GND` are isolated from each other (using a ohmmeter).
 		- Check capacitor voltage is 0V after the rocker switch is OFF after the ***universal wait time***.
 		- If the ripple is above 50mV, change the **C24, C25, C26** to a higher capacitance after ***universal wait time*** and redo step 3.
+4. Determine the duty cycle needed for 10V, 12V, 20V at `FLY_OUT_A`.
+	- Edit and run the Channel_A_Transform1.cpp file.
+ 		- Based on the previous step, determine at what duty cycle 10V, 12V, and 20V occurs at.
+Record these values as *minimum duty cycle*, *LV duty cycle*, & *maximum duty cycle*.
-4. Record PWM duty cycle vs. VDC output.
+5. Record PWM duty cycle vs. VDC output.
 	- Run the Channel_A_Transformer2.cpp file.
-		- Measure the duty cycle from 21V to 9.5V in 0.10V intervals after waiting *time1* * 1.5 seconds.
+		- Measure the output voltage, `FLY_OUT_A`, with the duty cycle ranging from *minimum duty cycle* & *maximum duty cycle* in 1% increments at intervals ***5 seconds***.
 			- If duty cycle to voltage is nonlinear, use a line of best fit to estimate.
 		- Some extra notes
 			- The 12V number will be used for LV circuit.